 Understand your food triggers and avoid them.
 On the flip side, there are certain foods that might help you.
 Diets high in omega-3 and omega-6 might be of help to you (11).

 These are found in healthy fats such as salmon and vegetable oil.
-They’re also found in green leafy vegetables.
+They’re also found in leafy green vegetables.
 They can help with your migraines.

 Acupressure and acupuncture